futurechan/gulp-asset-transform/README.md

 <!-- at:some_pipeline_id -->
 ```

-Additionally you can include an output template name and desired filename.
+Additionally you can include a desired filename and a tag template to use in case you don't want to match on the extension of the desired filename.
 ```html
 <!-- at:some_pipeline_id >> tag_template_name:sub/path/and/filename.ext -->
 ```